Tax Provisions Affecting Nonprofits in the One Big Beautiful Bill Act

 Several tax provisions in the bill would create new taxes on some charitable nonprofits.
 These include:

-Challenge to tax-exempt status of some nonprofits
+No language challenging the tax-exempt status of some nonprofits

 Under existing law, the Treasury Secretary can revoke the tax-exempt status of organizations that the federal government has designated as terrorist organizations.
 Only nine organizations (none of which is based in North Carolina) have currently lost their tax-exempt status under the existing statute.
-Section 112209 of tax provisions in the One Big Beautiful Bill Act would expand the Treasury Secretary’s ability to revoke the tax-exempt status of “terrorist supporting organizations,” which is a much broader and less clearly defined set of nonprofits than those that are covered by the current law.
+Section 112209 of the House version of the One Big Beautiful Bill Act would have expanded the Treasury Secretary’s ability to revoke the tax-exempt status of “terrorist supporting organizations,” which is a much broader and less clearly defined set of nonprofits than those that are covered by the current law.
 Because the designation of an organization as a “terrorist supporting organization” would be made by the Treasury Secretary and is somewhat subjective, the Center and other nonprofits are concerned that the provision could give the Treasury Secretary broad authority to revoke the tax-exempt status of a nonprofit largely because they disagreed with the organization’s mission or policy positions.
 The provision would not require the Treasury Secretary to share their full evidence or reasoning with accused nonprofits and would provide little due process for accused nonprofits since they would have the burden of proof and only 90 days to demonstrate their innocence.

 Other provisions that could affect some nonprofits and people served by nonprofits